guyroutledge/sass-compass-talk/themes-made-of-awesome.markdown

 When SASS compiles, it will actually generate the CSS in the first example.

-It's advisable not to nest too deeply as this can cause you issues with CSS specificity and unneccessary "code bloat" which is often one of the arguments used against SASS.
+It's advisable not to nest too deeply as this can cause you issues with CSS specificity and unnecessary "code bloat" which is often one of the arguments used against SASS.
 However, if you learn how SASS compiles into CSS you can be aware of these issues and avoid them.